ransford/pdflatex-makefile/README.md

   command you can use in your LaTeX markup to include a current revision identifier.
 Useful for circulating drafts for comment.
 * `make view` opens your typeset document.
+* To generate a draft with the revision number in its filename (to pass around), use `make snapshot`.